 By eating proper foods, your body will naturally enhance and express the proper genes for optimal health.

 For optimal health, the food you consume should be as natural as possible.

 Humans were not meant to consume grains or sugar, and removal from the diet will improve health.

-Protein is important for the human body to repair and rebuild, so it is essential that protein is a priority for those on Primal Diet.
+Protein is important for the human body to repair and rebuild, so protein must be a priority for those on the Primal Diet.

-It is essential to have good sources of fat in your diet including grass-fed butter, extra virgin olive oil, avocado, egg yolks, dairy, and coconut.
+It is essential to have good fat sources in your diet, including grass-fed butter, extra virgin olive oil, avocado, egg yolks, dairy, and coconut.
 The fats to be avoided include vegetable oils, hydrogenated fats, and trans fats.

 Primal Diet focuses on achieving optimal health, and part of a healthy lifestyle is exercise.
-While proper eating will help reduce weight and increase health, adding exercise will allow individuals to gain an optimal state of health.
+While proper eating will help reduce weight and increase health, adding exercise will allow individuals to gain an optimal health status.

 Primal Diet is more than just a list of foods you can eat and a list of foods you cannot eat; it is a lifestyle that includes exercise to help an individual reach their optimal health.